Stuffing

 The rule of thumb in the printing industry is: 10 g more paper weight costs (at most) 2 centimes.

-• A mailing consists of an envelope, cover letter and payment slip, which together weigh 15 g, and a brochure in A5 format with 20 pages, which has a paper weight of 80 g/sqm and weighs 25 g.
+• A mailing consists of an envelope, letter and payment slip, which together weigh 15 g, and a brochure in A5 format with 20 pages, which has a paper weight of 80 g/sqm and weighs 25 g.
 The mailing weighs 40 g in total.
 In total, the mailing weighs 40 g.

 • Now select a paper weight of 115 g/sqm for the brochure.
 The brochure will now be 44 % heavier and weigh 39 g.